ipb-halle/IPBSticker/GoldenMutagenesis/README.md

 # GoldenMutagenesisWeb
 <img src=https://raw.githubusercontent.com/ipb-halle/IPBSticker/master/GoldenMutagenesis/gmweb_logo.png height="150px"></img>

-Files with gmweb\_ are the logo which is used in the web application.
+Files with the prefix gmweb\_ are the logo which is used in the web application.
 The source file is gmweb_logo.afdesign